JetBrains/Qodana/topics/qodana-ide-plugin.md

 <anchor name="tab-overview-buttons"/>

 The **Log in to Qodana** button lets you log in to Qodana Cloud.
-This action is a prerequisite for linking your project with Qodana Cloud-based reports.
+This action is a prerequisite for linking your project with Qodana Cloud-based projects.
 Alternatively, you can do it using the
 <menupath>Tools | Qodana | Log in to Qodana</menupath> menu of your IDE as [described here](#Log+in+to+Qodana+Cloud).

 Using the **Link project with Cloud** button, you can link your project with a specific report uploaded to Qodana Cloud.